griptape-ai/ComfyUI-Griptape/README.md

 ## Recent Changelog

+### July 27, 2024
+* Updated menu items to be in a better order.
+Please provide feedback!

 ### July 25, 2024
 * Added separators to menu items in the RMB->Griptape menu to help group similar items.